crescentflare/AppConfigSwift/README.md

 ### Features

 - Be able to configure several app configurations using a plist file
-- A built-in app configuration selection activity
+- A built-in app configuration selection menu
 - Edit app configurations to customize them from within the app
 - Easily access the currently selected configuration (or last stored selection) everywhere
 - Separate global settings which work across different configurations
+- Be able to write custom plugins, like development tools, making them accessible through the selection menu
 - Dynamic configurations can be disabled to prevent them from being available on distribution (App Store) builds